WZOO-FM

-WZOO-FM (102.5 MHz) is a radio station in Edgewood, Ohio, United States, with a classic hits radio format.
-It is one of five stations in Media One Radio Group's Ashtabula cluster, the others being WFUN, WFXJ-FM, WQGR, WREO-FM, and WYBL.
+WZOO-FM (102.5 FM) is a commercial radio station licensed to Edgewood, Ohio, United States, with a classic hits radio format.
+Owned by Lilly Broadcasting, it is one of five stations in Lilly's Ashtabula cluster, the others being WFUN, WFXJ-FM, WREO-FM, and WYBL.

-WZOO-FM is not connected in any way with WZOO, an AM radio station in Asheboro, North Carolina sharing the same callsign.
+WZOO-FM is not connected in any way with WZOO, an AM radio station in Asheboro, North Carolina, sharing the same callsign.

 History

-WZOO-FM was founded by John A. Bulmer, an experienced broadcaster who was awarded a number of FCC permits to construct new FM stations in Ohio, Indiana and Glens Falls, New York (Lake Luzerne).
+WZOO-FM was founded by John A. Bulmer, an experienced broadcaster who was awarded a number of FCC permits to construct new FM stations in Ohio, Indiana, and Glens Falls, New York (Lake Luzerne).
 When Bulmer constructed the new Ashtabula station on 102.5 MHz, he wanted something that rhymed with the 102 dial position.
 Mr. Bulmer desired the name ZOO.
 However, WZOO was already in use by an AM radio station in North Carolina.

 Bulmer was able to take advantage of an FCC policy that allowed him to be granted the WZOO call sign on FM (as WZOO-FM) by obtaining the written permission from WZOO (AM) in Asheboro, North Carolina.
 Mr. Bulmer paid the licensee of WZOO (AM) $1,000 to grant him permission.
 Hence, "102 ZOO" was born.
 WZOO-FM was one of five construction permits granted to Bulmer in the late 1980s/early '90s.
 At that time, prior to FCC auctions for frequencies, Bulmer discovered a not-widely-known FCC policy whereby if a filing window closed and there were no applications filed, the FCC would then grant a construction permit (authority to build the radio station) under "First Come/First Served" processing rules.
 While the general public was often stampeding to the next newly opened filing window, Bulmer was combing the FCC's records for windows that had just closed to ascertain what FCC filing windows drew no applications for a particular community.